-Natural Hazard Probability of everity of Impact to OVERALL L Potential Locations /Extent in Town Categories with Technological, Human Hazard Categories 1 Unlikely 2 Possible Human Injury 1 Limited 2 Significant 3 Critical 4 Catastrophic Essential Services or Infrastructure 1 Limited 2 Significant Property Damage or Economic 1 Limited 2 Significant 3 Critical RISK 1.0 -16.0 (Present and Future) ICE STORM 4 2 3 2 Entire Town.
+Natural Hazard Probability of verity of Impact to OVERALL Potential Locations /Extent in Town Categories Occurrence in RISK (Present and Future) with Technological, Human Hazard Categories 2 Significant3 Critical4 Catastrophic Infrastructure 1 Limited 2 Significant Economic 1 Limited 2 Significant 3 Critical 1.0 -16.0 ICE STORM 4 2 3 2 9.3 Entire Town.
 See also Winter Storms.
 Telecomm towers on North Road, Route 103 East, Kelly Hill Road, Kearsarge Mountain Road and Mount Kearsarge Tower as well as Department antennas could have high impacts from snow, ice, and blizzards.
 Residences on Mt.
 Kearsarge can become isolated.
 Electric and Utility lines: On Town roads, the ice can weigh down trees and branches, causing breakage and downed power lines.
 Ice storms historically create more damage than snowstorms.
 Eversource is Warner's electricity provider).
 The Department of Public Works keeps up with the snowfall, but ice storms require more time and resources to keep the roads safe.
 Warming shelters can be opened.
-Extreme Temperature es (ATMOSPHE RIC Hazards) COLD WAVE Wind Chill, Freezing 4 2 2 1 Entire Town.
+Extreme Temperature es (ATMOSPHE RIC Hazards) COLD WAVE Wind Chill, Freezing 4 2 2 1 6.7 Entire Town.
 The socially vulnerable populations of Warner will be more vulnerable to cold waves and power outages.
 Age restricted communities like Pine Rock Manor and North Ridge Estates have higher concentrations of people who may require assistance during extreme cold.
 See also Winter Storms and Ice Storms.
-HEAT WAVE Excessive Heat 4 2 1 1 Entire Town.
+HEAT WAVE Excessive Heat 4 2 1 1 5.3 Entire Town.
 Groups most susceptible to extreme heat or cold include: Simonds School, Pine Rock Manor Assisted Living, Pleasant Lake Estates Manufactured Homes, Community Action Program Building, North Ridge Estates 55+, other senior homes or housing facilities.
 Elder residences or those without air conditioning are especially vulnerable to high heat events and should be moved to air conditioned (cooling) or warming facilities such as the Town Hall or the Pillsbury Free Library.
 Areas vulnerable to effects of extreme heat or cold include agriculture and farms: (see list above in Drought.
 See APPENDIX A for the list of vulnerable facilities or groups.
-Flooding (HYDROLOG - DAM FAILURE Water Overtop, Breach, Beaver, etc. 2 1 4 1 There are no High Hazard (H) dams in the community, nor are there Significant (S) Hazard dams.
+Flooding (HYDROLOG · · · · · DAM FAILURE Water Overtop, Breach, Beaver, etc. 2 1 4 1 4.0 There are no High Hazard (H) dams in the community, nor are there Significant (S) Hazard dams.
 Two dams are Low Hazard (L) , Silver Lake Dam (Town-owned) and Bear Pond Dam (Contoocook Village Precinct).
 The Silver Lake gate valves need to be replaced because they cannot close.
 Other active Non-Menace (NM) dams are in Town could be more likely to experience dam failure (See APPENDIX A for list)